temporalio/documentation/kb/prometheus-grafana-setup.md

             .reporter(reporter)
             .reportEvery(com.uber.m3.util.Duration.ofSeconds(10));

-  // for Prometheus collection, expose the scrape endpoint at port 8077.
+  // For Prometheus collection, expose the scrape endpoint at port 8077.
 For example, HttpServer scrapeEndpoint = MetricsUtils.startPrometheusScrapeEndpoint(registry, 8077);
-  // Stopping the starter will stop the http server that exposes the
+  // Stopping the starter stops the HTTP server that exposes the scrape endpoint.
-  // scrape endpoint.
   //Runtime.getRuntime().addShutdownHook(new Thread(() -> scrapeEndpoint.stop(1)));

-  //Create WF service stubs to connect to the front end service.
+  //Create Workflow service stubs to connect to the Frontend Service.
   WorkflowServiceStubs service = WorkflowServiceStubs.newServiceStubs(
          WorkflowServiceStubsOptions.newBuilder()
                  .setMetricsScope(scope) //set the metrics scope for the WorkflowServiceStubs .build());

-  //Create a Workflow service client which can be used to start, Signal, and Query Workflow Executions.
+  //Create a Workflow service client, which can be used to start, signal, and query Workflow Executions.
   WorkflowClient yourClient = WorkflowClient.newInstance(service,
          WorkflowClientOptions.newBuilder().build());